stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

 the `SqlError` type, which is witnessed by the `Has SqlError es` proof.
-If you are writing many actions operating against an SQLite database, it can be convenient to move these two auto-implicit arguments to a `parameters` block (see the source code of `Control.RIO.Sqlite3` where this has been done with the `Has SqlError es` proof).
+If you are writing many actions operating against an SQLite database, it can be convenient to move these two auto-implicit arguments to a `parameters` block.
+As an example, see the source code of `Control.RIO.Sqlite3` where this has been done with the `Has SqlError es` proof.

-Just one more note abound `cmds`: This `IO` action will run all commands in the list in a single transaction, which will be rolled back as a whole in case one of the commands fails with an error.
+Just one more note about `cmds`: This `IO` action will run all commands in the list in a single transaction, which will be rolled back as a whole in case one of the commands fails with an error.

 ## Queries

-We are almost ready now to run our example application.
-Before we do that, however, we need to define a bunch of queries and use SQLite for its main purpose: Querying, accumulating, and analyzing data.
+We are almost ready to run our example application.
+Before we do that, however, we need to define a bunch of queries and use SQLite for its main purpose: Collecting, filtering, accumulating, and analyzing data.

-Just like with `Cmd` there is dependent data type called `Query` for assembling queries with some sanity checking, which we can encode as an SQL string together with a list of parameters.
+Just like with `Cmd` there is a dependent data type called `Query` for assembling queries with some sanity checking, which we can encode as an SQL string together with a list of parameters.